eclipse-theia/theia/doc/Developing.md

  - Before taking the memory snapshot always collect garbage.
  - Make sure that Chrome extensions don't distort measurements by disabling them.
    - For frontend: React extension is leaking components.
- - Make maesurements before and after improvements to provide them as evidence on a pull request.
+ - Make measurements before and after improvements to provide them as evidence on a pull request.
    - Also document how to reproduce improved measurements in `How to test` section of a pull request description.
  - If objects don't have a proper class, i.e. plain JSON, then find one of them in the first snapshot and check that it is garbage collected in the diff between snapshots.